Kioup/mailScript/README.md

 # mailScript
 A php script to send an e-mail to your personal e-mail adress from a HTML form.

-You case use it free and for what you want, youy can also Fork and send Pull request :bangbang:
+You case use it free and for what you want, you can also Fork and send Pull request :bangbang:

 #How to use
 It's simple, you only need this two files to perform the mailScript.